kubedb/docs/docs/guides/mssqlserver/clustering/streaming_replication.md

 That means, you can connect to both *primary* and *standby* sever.
 But these *hot standby* servers only accept read-only queries.

-Now connect to one of our *hot standby* servers Pod `hot-mssqlserver-2` using pgAdmin installed in [quickstart](/docs/guides/mssqlserver/quickstart/quickstart.md#before-you-begin) tutorial.
+Now connect to one of our *hot standby* servers Pod `hot-mssqlserver-2` using msAdmin installed in [quickstart](/docs/guides/mssqlserver/quickstart/quickstart.md#before-you-begin) tutorial.

 **Connection information:**